-Cervical Cancer Screening Make an Appointment
+Cervical Cancer Screening Request an Appointment

 Cervical cancer used to be one of most common causes of cancer death for American women.
 But over the last 30 years, the cervical cancer death rate has gone down by more than 50% – due mainly to the increased use of the Pap test.
 This screening procedure can find changes in the cervix before cancer develops.
 It can also find cervical cancer early, when it’s most curable.